Well-Posedness of the Linear Regularized 13-Moment Equations Using Tensor-Valued Korn Inequalities

 The choice of \(\mathcal{A}\) and \(\mathcal{B}\) reorders the physical heat (\(\theta,\boldsymbol{s}\)) and fluid (\(p,\boldsymbol{u},\boldsymbol{\sigma}\)) variables into a saddle point system; see \cref{fig:saddlePointStructure} for a sketch of the process.
-We chose this grouping to make the treatment of the system maximally condensed.
+This grouping allows us to describe the system as compactly as possible.
 Still, this may not be the only possible strategy, and the separate analysis of the heat and fluid equations, coupled only with the bilinear form \(c\), might also be possible (see, e.g., the discussion in~\cite[Sec.~4.3.1]{boffiMixedFiniteElement2013}).
-Having established the saddle point formulation, we can now proceed with the well-posedness analysis.
-For that, the main two ingredients are: \begin{enumerate} \item the coercivity of \(\mathcal{A}\) on \(\ker B\) (see \cref{sec:CoerKern}); \item and the inf--sup condition for \(\mathcal{B}\) (see \cref{sec:supCond}). \end{enumerate} Both of the above points rely on new ellipticity results for tensor fields, which we will derive in the next section.
+Having established the saddle point formulation, we can proceed with the well-posedness analysis.
+For that, the two main ingredients are: \begin{enumerate} \item the coercivity of \(\mathcal{A}\) on \(\ker B\) (see \cref{sec:CoerKern}); \item and the inf--sup condition for \(\mathcal{B}\) (see \cref{sec:supCond}). \end{enumerate} Both of the above points rely on new ellipticity results for tensor fields, which we will derive in the next section.